 The hospital staff will:

-When you return home, do the following to help ensure a smooth recovery for your child:
+To help ensure a smooth recovery for your child at home:

 After the surgeries, you will see scars at the upper lip and nose.
 These scars will fade with time.
 After the repairs are done, your child will be able to develop and function normally.
 In some cases, your child may need more surgeries to improve appearance.
 Surgeries may also be needed to improve breathing problems, jaw alignment, or speech development.